Congregation Rodeph Shalom (Philadelphia): Becoming Reform: Marcus Jastrow

 The Reverend Isaac Leeser, chosen by Congregation Mikveh Israel in 1829 as its hazzan, began to preach in English in 1831, inviting other Hebrew congregations to share his vision of Jewish ecumenism and beginning a period of institutional adaptation to the changing physical, educational, and economic circumstances of modern Jews in America and around the world that would lead directly to the rise of the Reform movement.
-Leeser founded the first Jewish Sunday school in 1838 and the Occident and American Jewish Advocate, a monthly international Jewish periodical, in 1868.
+Leeser founded the first Jewish Sunday school in 1838 and would publish the Occident and American Jewish Advocate, a monthly international Jewish periodical, in 1868.

+On April 13, 1843, the day prior to the commencement of Passover, Rodeph Shalom moved into and dedicated its second sanctuary on the third floor of a building on N Fourth St between Vine and Wood Streets in the Northern Liberties neighborhood.
+The procession into the new sanctuary was led by Isaac Leeser from Mikveh Israel, who was followed by Rodeph Shalom's senior cleric, Reverend Rau, and his assistant Reverend Pape.
+They carried the congregation's Torah scrolls and made seven circuits around the new space.
+At the time, Jews numbered approximately 60,000 in the United States, and Rodeph Shalon remained one of only two synagogues in Philadelphia.

 A new brand of Jewish spiritual leader, the ordained rabbi with a university doctorate of divinity bearing the title "Reverend Doctor", arrived on the Rodeph Shalom scene in 1853, when the congregation was the first in the city to hire one of the new breed, Rabbi Bernard L. Illoway, as rabbi, preacher, and Sunday school principal.
 Illoway worked alongside the Rev. Jacob Frankel, who had joined the staff in 1849, but later departed in 1862 following his appointment as the first official Jewish chaplain in the US Army, in part through the efforts of the Board of Delegates of American Israelites.